– a mini guide

 Or check out the fashionable hotel Skt Petri in the heart of Copenhagen

-booking.com, hotels.com, www.momondo.dk/hoteller and google.com can of course also help you to find a hotel to suite your taste and budget.
+booking.com, hotels.com, www.momondo.dk/hoteller and google.com can of course also help you to find a hotel to suit your taste and budget.

 Or you can live like a Dane and hire an apartement to suit your needs perfectly through airbnb.com